 - Fine jewelry

 It's entirely up to you what you want to include.
-Just make sure there is a special appeal to the item(s) you select.
-There is nothing "super" about a gift basket.
+Just make sure there is a special appeal to the item(s) you select; there is nothing "super" about 99 percent of silent auction gift baskets.

 Your super silent auction table needs to be an obvious feature at your event.
 This will make it easier to generate additional buzz about the items that is separate from your live and silent auctions.

-- Display the auction items in a high traffic area.
 If the registration area is not ideal, consider placing the super silent table in the middle of the silent auction room.
-Use ropes and stanchions to create a little pomp and circumstance and also to prevent unwanted bumps from passersby.
+Use ropes and stanchions to create a little pomp and circumstance, and also to prevent unwanted bumps from passersby.

 Regardless of when your other auctions close, you want a special close for your super silent auction.
 Consider closing it at the end of the evening.
 This will entice your guests to stay until the end.
 It also offers those who were not successful bidding in live or silent to still compete and win something.